The Tarnished Angels: Box office

+Later reviews

 More recent reviews, penned after a resurgence of interest and respect for Sirk's directing, are almost uniformly positive.
 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.
 Dave Kehr wrote in The New York Times: "The Tarnished Angels is among Sirk’s most self-conscious and artistically ambitious creations. ...
 This is bravura filmmaking in the service of a haunting vision.
 Yet there are moments of almost microscopic subtlety: the camera movement that expresses the moral reversal of the Hudson and Stack characters, one growing larger than the other; the infinite tenderness with which Hudson strokes Ms. Malone’s hair, helplessly trying to comfort her after a shock."

 TV Guide rated the film four out of a possible four stars and called it "the best-ever adaptation of a Faulkner novel for the screen, directed with passion and perception by Sirk ...
 The acting is first-rate here, and the script is outstanding, full of wit, black humor, and occasional fine poetic monologues."